tmhn/Sparta/foundations/16-REST/README.md

 ### HTTP Status Code

-These are really simple numbered codes that get sent with the response to tell us how successfuly the request was.
+These are really simple numbered codes that get sent with the response to tell us how successfull the request was.
 There are tonnes of them for different purposes.

 You've very definitely all seen one status code already.
 When you try to load a web page that can't be found you get a 404 error.
 404 is a status code that literally means "Not Found".Your browser interprets this and shows you a 404 page.